Unity-Technologies/ml-agents/docs/Training-PPO.md

 See [Training ML-Agents](Training-ML-Agents.md) for instructions on running the training program, `learn.py`.

-If you are using the recurrent neural network (RNN) to utilize memory, see [Using Recurrent Neural Networks in ML-Agents](Feature-Memory.md) for RNN-specific training details.
+If you are using the recurrent neural network (RNN) to utilize memory, see [Using Recurrent Neural Networks](Feature-Memory.md) for RNN-specific training details.

 If you are using curriculum training to pace the difficulty of the learning task presented to an agent, see [Training with Curriculum Learning](Training-Curriculum-Learning.md).

-For information about imitation learning, which uses a different training algorithm, see [Imitation Learning](Training-Imitation-Learning).
+For information about imitation learning, which uses a different training algorithm, see [Training with Imitation Learning](Training-Imitation-Learning).

 ## Best Practices when training with PPO